 Why keep every pointer under consideration when you can stream videos directly through Azure?
 Why not choose a solution that automatically does it for you?

-VIDIZMO, a Gartner recognized enterprise video content management system that leverages various Azure Media Services such as encoding, dynamic packaging, video indexing and content protection.
-All in all, it enables users to stream videos from Azure Blob storage directly with benefits like
+VIDIZMO, Microsoft IP Co-Sell Ready Partner Solution, has developed EnterpriseTube, an enterprise video platform, that leverages various Azure services such as encoding, video indexing and content protection.
+All in all, it can connect with your Blob Storage, enabling your users to seamlessly stream and manage videos from Azure Blob storage directly allowing you to:

-- Organize them in YouTube-like video library where users can upload, manage and stream videos.
+Organize them in a YouTube-like video library where users can upload, manage and stream videos.

-- The videos are readily playable in any browser or device.
+Automatically transcode videos making them readily playable in any browser or device.
 The playback is just like YouTube.

-- Segregate your video content by creating multiple autonomous portals.
+Segregate your video content by creating multiple autonomous video portals.

 So, looking to stream videos from Azure?
-Why not let VIDIZMO do it?
-Give it a try by making the most of from our 30-day free trial.
+Why not let VIDIZMO do it for you?
+Give it a try by opting for a free trial to explore the platform.

 With 20 years of experience in the video industry, VIDIZMO solves all video-related challenges – security, compliance, bandwidth issues.
 It provides transcoding, translation, user groups by role-based access and much more.